MLazalde/blogSite_Mod11/README.md

 ## Description

 This project provides the user with a note taking application where the landing page takes you to a page where you will be able to enter to-dos, or notes with a title and text and have them saved in the application for use or record.
-(Future developement will include functionality to delete the notes as well)
+Hitting the delete button will delete the note.

 You can visit the deployed Render site [here](https://notetakingapp-mod11.onrender.com)